Reds 2B Moustakas goes on IL after waking up sick | Sports-Games

 The news comes one day after the Reds announced that Matt Davidson tested positive for the coronavirus.
 Davidson was the Reds' designated hitter in their season opener on Friday.
 "He woke up not feeling well," manager David Bell said of Moustakas, who signed a four-year deal with Cincinnati after hitting 35 home runs for Milwaukee in 2019.

 "We're hopeful that it's nothing.
 As you can imagine, we're just very hopeful that it's nothing and he'll back. ...
 Hopefully, we're just being overly cautious."
-Cincinnati outfielder Nick Senzel was also a late scratch before Sunday's game, but no reason for the move was given.
+Cincinnati outfielder Nick Senzel was also a late scratch before Sunday's game, with reports circulating after the Reds' 3-2 loss to Detroit that he was also not feeling well.

 There are no minimum amount of days a player is to spend on the injured lift if dealing with COVID-19.
 According to Major League Baseball, a player needs to receive two negative tests at least 24 hours apart before being activated.
 Also on Sunday, the Reds recalled catcher Tyler Stephenson and claimed off infielder Robel Garcia off waivers from the Chicago Cubs.